Solone Tablets is a brand of medicine containing the active ingredient prednisolone (corticosteroids (oral and injectable)).

 What is SOLONE

-The name of your medicine is SOLONE and is available in tablets of two different strengths of 5 mg and 25 mg tablets.
+The name of your medicine is SOLONE and is available in 5 mg and 25 mg tablet strengths.

 The active ingredient is called prednisolone.